How often and when to send marketing emails

 1. Consistency

-You're gung-ho about kicking off your email program.
+You're gung-ho about kicking off your email marketing program.
 You decide two messages per week is the right amount.

 Wait one minute.
 Is it logistically possible based on your workload?
 Might that burn you out?
-And do you even have enough content to keep up with that schedule?
+And do you even have enough email marketing content to keep up with that schedule?
 (More on content in just a moment.)

 Consistency is vital to the success of any email marketing program.
 It doesn’t bode well for your brand if subscribers receive a flurry of emails, and then hear nothing from you for a while.